PARA-AMINOBENZOIC ACID (PABA) Overview Information

 PABA is used as a sunscreen because it can block ultraviolet (UV) radiation to the skin.

-- Use as a sunscreen, when applied directly to the skin.
+- Sunburn.
 PABA is approved by the U.S. Food and Drug Administration (FDA) for use as a sunscreen.
 PABA seems to be effective during sweating, but not when skin is submerged in water - during swimming, for example.

 Possibly Ineffective for: